 Overall: In terms of the wood pencils that you have to sharpen, these were my favorite!
 They were actually recommended to me by someone on Instagram who said she had arthritis and these were comfortable for her, so I had to purchase.
 I agree; they are easy to hold.
 You can’t go wrong with the Sargent adult coloring pencils.

 So these are my picks for the best colored pencils for coloring books.
 Have you tried any of them?
 What are your faves?
 I’d love to know in the comments!

-Don’t forget to check out other articles about coloring from me and my friends:
+Don’t forget to check out my other articles about adult coloring: